mbraak/django-file-form/docs/details.md

 Upon form submission, `django-file-form` retrieves the data and assign them to returned file objects with matching filename (could be of placeholder and other types) as `f.metadata`.

+## Cache

+Django-file-form uses the Django cache for storing data while uploading files.

+* Only meta data of the file is stored (including the upload progress), not contents of the file.
+* The default cache timeout is 24 hours.
+An upload will fail if it takes longer than that.
+* The timeout is configurable using the `FILE_FORM_CACHE_TIMEOUT` setting.
+See the 'Python settings' section.
+* The cache backed is configurable using `FILE_FORM_CACHE`.